 Intellectual property refers to new or original innovations and creations of the mind such as:

-- literary or artistic works, sound recordings and films
+- literary, dramatic, musical and artistic works, sound recordings and films, broadcasts

 - performances of performing artists

 - inventions in all fields of human endeavour

 - trade marks, service marks and commercial names and designations.

 Intellectual property rights

 Intellectual property rights (also known as IPRs) give creators and innovators the exclusive right, for a limited time, to control what others may do with their creations and innovations.